kobesani/valometa-app/README.md

 2. Matches Played Per Day ("/valometa/matches-per-day") - returns a templated HTML response (called `table.html`) containing a table with two columns, the date the matches were played and the number of matches played on that day.
 This uses jinja2 support in the FastAPI framework.

+3. Matches Played Per Day JSON ("/valometa/matches-per-day-json) - takes a JSON POST input `{'date_begin': 'YYYY-MM-DD', 'date_end': 'YYYY-MM-DD'}` from a date range picker and returns a JSON which is ultimately used to plot the number of matches played per day over the time period specified in the input.

 #### Automatic Documentation

 Once the app is running, using `run-app.sh` as described above, you can navigate